 Performance Learning Extended Through Internships

-An Arts Technology internship will provide students with the opportunity for Performance Learning through cooperation with an external company, organization, or individual.
+An Arts Technology and Administration internship will provide students with the opportunity for Performance Learning through cooperation with an external company, organization, or individual.
 Students will collaborate with faculty to develop academic learning goals specific to the work of the external partner, and practice arts technology skills under the supervision of industry professionals.
-Internships should allow students exposure to one or more digital media fields such as design, digital photography, video production, audio engineering and production, web design, animation, concert/tradeshow/theatre/church or other live event lighting, sound, projection production, social media marketing and more.

 To Potential Employers

-If you or your company would like to partner with the Arts Technology Department to provide an internship for our students please contact the Arts Technology Chair, Jessa Wilcoxen.
+If you or your company would like to partner with the Arts Technology and Administration Department to provide an off campus internship for our students in either the Arts Technology major or Arts Administration major please contact the Department Chair, Jessa Wilcoxen.

 - 1 credit hour = 40 work hours.

-- After securing an internship, students must complete the Arts Technology Internship Contract and submit it to the Arts Technology reviewing faculty member in their concentration.
+- After securing an internship, students must complete the Internship Contract and submit it to the reviewing faculty member in their concentration.
 This must be submitted by the final add/drop date of that term.

 - After securing an internship, students must satisfy your Millikin supervising faculty's internship grading requirements.

 - Preceptor and Internship Site Evaluation

 - Independent Directed Internship Form